 Sunday, August 13, 2017

 I was in a gift shop on NYC's Upper Westside when I came across the greeting card pictured atop this blog post.
-Upon seeing it I immediately thought of the European starlings who visit my urban garden, and I especially recalled a fairly new born one (who can be seen in the following pictures).
+Upon seeing it I immediately thought of the European starlings who visit my rooftop garden, and I especially recalled a fairly new born one (who can be seen in the following pictures).

 According to the web-page, Starling Talk, Baby starlings "cannot fly when they first leave the nest, or fledge.
 If they are fully feathered they need to be on the ground for a few days to learn.
 Their parents are still taking care of them and teaching them how to fly."